dappgenie/icb-blog/content/fr/investment/mastering-cashback-the-ultimate-guide-to-maximizing-your-returns.md

 ---
-title: Mastering Cashback: The Ultimate Guide to Maximizing Your Returns
+title: "Mastering Cashback: The Ultimate Guide to Maximizing Your Returns"
 date: 30/03/2025
 description: In today's economy, every dollar counts.
 Discover how cashback programs can put money back in your pocket with minimal effort.
 This comprehensive guide explores the best strategies, platforms, and insider tips to optimize your cashback earnings.
 tags: